J0ker98/MySQLCommands/README.md

 # MySQLCommands
-The Web Interface for the MySQLCommands Bukkit Plugin
+The Web Interface for the MySQLCommands Bukkit plugin.
+You can try out a live version at http://goo.gl/mggGN3

 ##Installation Tutorial
 1. Open the file "config.php"